PolMine/polmineR/README.md

 - *partition*: Set up a partition (i.e. subcorpus);
 - *context*: Analyse the context of a query (including some statistics);
 - *dispersion*: Analyse the dispersion of a query across one or two dimensions (absolute and relative frequencies);
-- *keyness*: Compare two partitions to identify specific vocabulary (using a chi-square test).
+- *compare*: Compare two partitions to identify specific vocabulary (using a chi-square test).
+- *count*: Count features

 ### State of affairs
 There are quite a few further functions, some of which are experimental.
 The publication of the polmineR-package on CRAN is planned as soon as the portability of the package is ensured.
 Most recent developments will be available here on GitHub.